Grimshady1990/noughts-and-crosses/LOG.md

 Ive gone back through the lesson and the refresher was useful.
 When I come back to the project I will first plan, then write the pseudocode and finally divide and conquer.
 Also I found a website called coderbyte that has daily coding challenges ive saved the bookmark under coding challenges.

+# Sept 15th 20:32

+Today I just received the book Think Like A Programmer by V. Anton Spraul Ive been told this book is essential reading.
+So my focus will be set on digesting as much of this book as can.

+I will use this log to recap what I learnt each day.

+# Sept 15th 22:42

+The start of the book is showcases little puzzles such as sliding grids and sudoku and gives you different ways of thinking about the problem.
+So far a interesting book.